Case Studies

 A well executed logo file should:

-• Not use strokes - strokes in digital files can sometimes scale improperly when imported into different software applications
+• Not contain strokes - Strokes in digital files can sometimes scale improperly when imported into different software applications

 • Not contain fonts - All fonts should be converted to outlines